izabelka/100-days-of-code/log.md

 **Today's Progress**: I've created new component for displaying selected station and its logo.
 I've change existing components to displaying selected station properly.

 **Thoughts:** A lot of good code today!
 I managed to send data through different components and it was pretty easy for me.
 I think I understand React more!

+### Day 7: January 8, 2017

+**Today's Progress**: I've only managed to toggle radio stations - expand and hide it on click.
+I'm not feeling well today.

+**Thoughts:** I haven't done much.
+I'll be better tomorrow.